bgigiolio/Cooking-HS/README.md

   * Description: Post a new recipe
   * Input: NewRecipe
   * Return Value: None
-* ./login/*
-  * Description: Input login information or post a new user through the Signup Page
-  * Input: Login info or NewUser
-  * Return Value: None
 * ./api/users
-  * Visit /routes/users.js for in depth descriptions of each route and its usage
+  * Visit /routes/users.js for in depth descriptions of each user route and its usage
 * ./admin
   * Description: Get all the reports in the admin dashboard page (admin dashboard mainly for managing reports)
   * Input: None